 The signs of coronary artery disease can vary.
 Some people have no symptoms at all, which is fairly typical during the early stages of the disease.
 For others, chest pain or chest pressure – or even a heart attack – might be the first sign of blockages in the heart's arteries.

-Chest pain or discomfort is the most common symptom of reduced blood flow to the heart (also known as angina).
+Chest pain or discomfort (also known as angina) is the most common symptom of reduced blood flow to the heart.
 It occurs when the heart isn't getting enough oxygen or blood.
 People describe it as pain, pressure, squeezing or fullness in their chest.
 But this feeling can also be very subtle.

-Chest pain or discomfort can be brought on by activity or extreme emotion, but it usually subsides with rest.
-You may also feel short of breath, generally weak or unusually tired.
-Women more often than men may not have chest pain; their symptoms may be limited to pain in their neck, jaw or back.
+Chest pain or discomfort can be brought on by activity or extreme emotion, but it usually goes away with rest.
+You may also feel short of breath, weak or unusually tired.

 Severe narrowing or blockage of an artery can also lead to heart attack, which can happen when plaque ruptures into the artery and a clot forms to heal the injury.